Masmiseim36/nxpSDK/boards/evkbmimxrt1170/lwip_examples/lwip_dhcp_enet_qos/freertos/cm4/readme.md

 ## Overview

-The lwip_dhcp demo application demonstrates a DHCP demo on the lwIP TCP/IP stack.The application acts as a DHCP client and prints the status as it is progressing.Once the interface is being bound to an IP address obtained from DHCP server, address information is printed.
+The lwip_dhcp demo application demonstrates a DHCP demo on the lwIP TCP/IP stack.
+The application acts as a DHCP client and prints the status as it is progressing.
+Once the interface is being bound to an IP address obtained from DHCP server, address information is printed.

 ## Supported Boards